mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/07-versioning.md

 })
 ```

-In this example, the API will be deployed as `v2` and `v1`:
+In this example, the API will be deployed supporting `v1` and `v2` routes based on these mappings:

 - `POST /api/v2/subscribe` will map to the `register` function.
-- `PUT /api/v1/user` will map to the `register` function.
+- `PUT /api/v1/user` will map to the `register` function (assuming the API was previously deployed as v1).
+- `POST /api/v2/login` will map to the `login` function (as the base deployment is v2).
-- `POST /api/v2/login` and `POST /api/v1/login` will map to the `login` function.
+- If the API was also deployed as v1, `POST /api/v1/login` would also map to the `login` function.

 This provides fine-grained control over endpoint availability across different API versions.

 ## GraphQL API Versioning

 GraphQL takes a different approach to evolution compared to REST's explicit versioning.
-There isn't a built-in mechanism in the GraphQL specification or the `@mondrian-framework/graphql-yoga` runtime for versioned endpoints like `/graphql/v1`, `/graphql/v2`.
+There isn't a built-in mechanism in the GraphQL specification or the `@mondrian-framework/graphql-yoga` runtime for versioned endpoints like `/graphql/v1` or `/graphql/v2`.

 Typically, a single GraphQL endpoint exposes the **latest version** of the schema.
 Changes are managed through schema evolution: